Hair loss support

 If your cancer treatment causes hair loss or hair thinning, support and advice are available.

 Cancer Hair Care is a charity that supports people of any gender and ethnicity with all aspects of hair loss before, during and after cancer treatment.
-They can offer advice on caring for your hair, scalp cooling (cold cap) and explaining hair loss to children.

 There are sample wigs and hair loss items including scarves and turbans at the Macmillan information and support centre.
 These samples can help you choose the best options for managing your hair loss.